-In the face of tragedy, destruction and international crises, it’s easy to feel powerless.
+In the face of tragedy, destruction and international crises, it’s easy to feel powerless and have a fear of the world.
 But in these times, I just remember my grandmother’s story.
 I remember that kindness has a ripple effect.

 I remember that kindness is my origin story.gabby